Betty Laine: Biography

+In 2022, she retired as the principal of Laine Theatre Arts.

 ISTD

 Laine is a senior member of the Imperial Society of Teachers of Dancing, a dance teaching and examination board.
 She received her certification as a dance teacher with the organisation, and would eventually be appointed as an examiner for the Classical Ballet and Modern Theatre faculties.
 She is now a member of the Grand Council, the main administrative body of the organisation, and also works as a lecturer and adjudicator.